-One way to get in support elderly care for a loved one is for you or the family as a whole to privately hire a local person directly to work for you in the care of your relative.
+One way to get in support elderly care for a loved one by employing private individuals to directly to work for you in the care of your relative.
 This can be used as an alternative to using a professional care service.
-Sometimes this can work out more cost effective although there can also be many pitfalls in going down this particular road and it is not always advisable for someone who does not have experience in employing people and managing them effectively.
+Sometimes this can work out more cost effective, although there can also be many pitfalls in going down this particular road, and it is not always advisable for someone who does not have experience in employing people and managing them effectively.

-Sometimes families may choose If you hire someone to carry out care and support for a relative at home – paid for by either you or with contributions through direct payments – you may legally be classed as an employer.
-This brings with it certain responsibilities you who is setting themselves up as an employer.
-There may be cases where your relative would take on the employer’s responsibilities but we shall assume in this case it is going to be you.
+Sometimes families may choose to hire someone to carry out care and support for a relative at home, paid for by either you or with contributions through direct payments.
+This means you maybe legally be classed as an employer, which brings with it certain responsibilities.
+There may be cases where your relative would take on the employer’s responsibilities, but we shall assume in this case it is going to be you.

 If you are an employer